Chajf/AMLM_Project/README.md

 ### Predykcja modelu

-Predykcja otrzymane dla przykładowego tekstu:
+Predykcja otrzymana dla przykładowego tekstu:

 `'The low quality recording features a ballad song that contains sustained strings, mellow piano melody and soft female vocal singing over it.
 It sounds sad and soulful, like something you would hear at Sunday services.'`